As governors' and world leaders' approval surges during crisis, Trump sees smaller gains

 But pollsters warn that compared to other leaders also battling the pandemic, Trump isn’t seeing the American public rallying behind him or increasingly approving of his handling of the crisis.

-Trump’s allies frequently tout a recent polling bump as proof he is handling the crisis well, an attempt to negate critics who say the president was slow to acknowledge the problem, reluctant to take necessary action, and often flouted expert advice.
+Trump’s allies frequently point to a recent polling bump as proof he is handling the crisis well, an attempt to negate critics who say the president was slow to acknowledge the problem, reluctant to take necessary action and often flouted expert advice.

 Download the NBC News app for full coverage of the coronavirus outbreak